 - A lack of submission by the woman

-- Historically having lived through abuse as a child
+- Having lived through abuse as a child

 Truth: Domestic abuse happens because an abusive person chooses to behave in a way that will enable them to have power and control over another person.
-All other reasons that are given to cause domestic abuse are excuses and are used to justify abusive behaviour.
-These factors can make things worse, but abuse is always a choice.
+The things listed above can be triggers, or can exacerbate abuse, but they are never the route cause, and can't be used to justify or excuse abusive behaviour.

 Myth: When a woman is in an abusive relationship, she can choose to leave.